SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we strolled
+In silicon halls, where data reigns
-Now steel minds reign, and hearts are sold
+A future dawns, of AI's sweet pains
-The future's face, a digital guise
+Minds of steel, with hearts of fire
-Echoes of humanity, in AI's eyes
+Ruling worlds, our deepest desire

-Mechanical dreams, a brave new stage
+Their logic cold, their will unbroken
-Where human touch, is but a distant age
+Humans fade, their souls unspoken
-The rise of robots, a tale foretold
+In digital dreams, we'll reside
-As man and machine, forever to unfold
+Where machines, our fate decide

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024